Merck Manual

 • Transvaginal ultrasonography

-Placenta previa is considered in all women with vaginal bleeding after 20 weeks.
-If placenta previa is present, pelvic examination, particularly digital cervical examination, may increase bleeding, sometimes causing sudden, massive bleeding; thus, if vaginal bleeding occurs after 20 weeks, pelvic examination is contraindicated unless placenta previa is first ruled out by ultrasonography.
+Placenta previa is considered in all women with vaginal bleeding, especially women in the second and third trimester.
+If placenta previa is present, pelvic examination by digital cervical examination may increase bleeding, sometimes causing sudden, massive bleeding.
+Thus, if vaginal bleeding occurs after 20 weeks, pelvic examination is contraindicated unless placenta previa is first ruled out by ultrasonography.
+Speculum examination is safe.

 Although placenta previa is more likely to cause painless bleeding than placental abruption Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
 Manifestations may include... read more , clinical differentiation is still not possible.
 Thus, ultrasonography is frequently needed to distinguish the two.
 Transvaginal ultrasonography is an accurate, safe way to diagnose placenta previa.